-Some agencies have recognized that settlements bind the agency in a way that constrains future government behavior or defines government legal obligations and thus affects and concerns the public as a whole, rather than simply the litigants in the case.544 EPA, for example, posts and takes public comment on important proposed settlements.
-545 Some of the settlement agreements EPA has recently made available for public comment include an agreement that would require EPA to take certain air quality standards action and an agreement that EPA would respond to a petition for rulemaking related to the regulatory exemption of pesticide-treated seed.546 More importantly, for purposes of this report, EPA posts final settlement agreements and consent decrees on its website along with a description and summary of the underlying action.547 several federal agencies already maintain agency litigation webpages....
-The survey results suggest that most federal agencies do not maintain active agency https://www.theregreview.org/2015/05/18/sue-and-settle/; S.378, Sunshine for Regulatory Decrees and Settlements Act of 2015.
+Some agencies have recognized that settlements bind the agency in a way that constrains future government behavior or defines government legal obligations and thus affects and concerns the public as a whole, rather than simply the litigants in the case.547 EPA, for example, posts and takes public comment on important proposed settlements.
+548 Some of the settlement agreements EPA has recently made available for public comment include an agreement that would require EPA to take certain air quality standards action and an agreement that EPA would respond to a petition for rulemaking related to the regulatory exemption of pesticide-treated seed.549 More importantly, for purposes of this report, EPA posts final settlement agreements and consent decrees on its website along with a description and summary of the underlying action.550 several federal agencies already maintain agency litigation webpages The survey results suggest that most federal agencies do not maintain active agency litigation webpages.
+Among those that do, nine such agencies were surveyed, and the quality varied appreciably.
+Some contained vast troves agency litigation materials, others much more limited collections.
+Some are updated regularly, others only sporadically.
+Some are easy to locate and search; others are not.
+In short, there appears to be no standard practice for publishing and maintaining agency litigation webpages.551